Janakpurdham Full Day

 Intricate and exquisite Mithila art adorn walls and buildings throughout the city.
 The origin of this art form can be traced back to the wedding of Ram and Sita, and has since become a visual expression of local lifestyle and culture.
 Initially. it was practiced as a way of life and the paintings and clay reliefs created by women were confined to homes, but over the years has gained immense popularity worldwide.

-Our representative will make a departure transfer to Janakpurdham Airport or Janakpurdham Bus Stop to board on the flight/Bus for your onward destination.
+- At the end of your day, your representative will assist you with a transfer back to Janakpurdham Airport or Bus Stop for your onward journey.

 What is included